Frequently Asked Questions2025-10-30T11:15:21-05:00

 Day-to-day, VRWJPO staff spend their time planning water resource improvement projects, meeting with partners, or doing community outreach on water stewardship.

 Groundwater – The water held underground in the soil or pores and crevices in rock.
 Groundwater supplies drinking water, irrigation, and business uses, either through municipal suppliers or private wells.
-During dry weather conditions, groundwater helps maintain lake levels, wetlands, and stream flow.
+The majority of water users in Minnesota rely on groundwater.
+During droughts, groundwater helps maintain lake levels, wetlands, and stream flow.
 Often, people who use groundwater have water softeners in their buildings to remove excess minerals.
-Who’s in charge of protecting groundwater?
 And, check out this video from Dakota County about our everyday connections to groundwater.

 Surface Water – Water that collects on the surface of the planet, such as in a river, lake, or wetland.
 Lakes collect water, but do not (usually) change location or boundaries.
-Rivers collect and convey water, so can shift location and boundaries as they move through the landscape.
+Rivers collect and convey water, so they may shift location and boundaries as they move through the landscape.
 Some areas rely on surface water for drinking or business use.
-Who’s in charge of protecting surface water?
+Fish and wildlife conditions can tell us interesting things about the health of a surface water ecosystem.

-Stormwater – Stormwater comes from rainfall and snow and ice melt.
-Stormwater can soak into the soil (infiltrate), be held on the surface and evaporate, or run off and end up – through storm drains – in nearby streams or rivers without any treatment.
+Stormwater – Stormwater comes from rainfall, snowmelt, and ice melt.
+Stormwater can infiltrate into the soil, be held on the surface and evaporate, or run off and end up, through storm drains, in nearby streams or rivers without any treatment.
 As stormwater runs off different surfaces, it can collect pollutants and carry them to waterways, leading to algae blooms and dangerous contamination.
-Who’s in charge of managing stormwater?

 Wastewater – Wastewater is water that has been used for washing clothes, flushing a toilet, or in a manufacturing process and contains waste products like sewage.
 Wastewater, unlike stormwater, must be treated before it is released to a nearby water body.
 Facilities allowed to discharge treated wastewater must have a permit that sets standards for water quality.
-In urban areas, wastewater is piped to a treatment plant for pollutant removal.
+In the Twin Cities Metropolitan Area, wastewater is piped to a Metropolitan Council Environmental Services treatment plant for pollutant removal.
 In rural areas, residential septic systems treat wastewater to remove pollutants.
-Who’s in charge of wastewater treatment?

 More resources: